MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-aspnet-applications.md

 You can debug ASP.NET applications from Visual Studio.

-> [!NOTE]
-> If the server is remote, the remote debugger must be running on the remote computer.
+If the web server is remote, the remote debugger must be running on the remote computer.
 To debug on a remote IIS server, see [Remote Debug ASP.NET on an IIS Computer](../debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md).
 If you want to debug in browser developer tools rather than use the Visual Studio debugger, see F12 for Edge or Internet Explorer, and see X for Google Chrome.

-# Requirements
+## Requirements

 To follow the instructions in this topic, you need: